thrombusplus/US-DICOMizer/README.md

 ## Changelog
 ### Changes in version 4.14
+Patient's ID not delete but define as the filename
+The values for X0, Y0, X1, Y1 not delete but update them
 ### Changes in version 4.13
 If in [settings] section at settings.ini file
 user_can_change_compression_level = no